This tutorial will give you a thorough tour of the Writer's Help 2.0 gradebook. Here's what we'll cover:

 - Clicking on Discrimination will sort the questions based on their discrimination rating.

-- How many points the student scored on the assignment.
+- Score - Shows how many points the student scored on the assignment.
 You can modify any student score by simply changing this number.